vadimv/server-components/README.md

                       post("/users/:id(^\\d+$)", (id, req) -> db.setUser(id, req.queryParam("name")).thenApply(result -> State.userWriteSuccess(result))));
     }
 ```
-During a dispatch routes verified one by one for a matching HTTP method and path pattern.
+During a dispatch, routes verified one by one for a matching HTTP method and path pattern.
 Route path patterns can include zero, one or two path-variables, possibly combined with regexes and the wildcard symbol "*".
-These variables became available as the correspondent handler functions ``String`` parameters alongside with the request details object.
+The matched variables values become available as the correspondent handler functions ``String`` parameters alongside with the request details object.
 The route's handler function should return a ``CompletableFuture`` of the page's state:

 ```java